 THE ANIMAL: Bison are handled as little as possible.
 They spend their lives on grass, much as they always have, with very little time in the feedlot.
 They are not subjected to questionable drugs, chemicals or hormones.
 The members of the National Bison Association feel so strongly about this that they have a resolution opposing the use of these substances in the production of Bison for meat.

 Readers’ Digest magazine has even listed bison as one of the five foods women should eat because of the high iron content.
 I, along with an estimated 3 million Americans, suffer from iron deficient Anemia.
-Eating iron-rich foods is very important to keeping red blood cells and oxygen flowing through our bodies, so bison is high up on my list of foods to consume often.
-The fact that it’s delicious makes it more of a win-win for my body, and for yours, too!
+Eating iron-rich foods is very important to keeping red blood cells and oxygen flowing through our bodies, so bison recipes are high up on my list of foods to make and consume often.
+The fact that bison is delicious makes it more of a win-win for my body, and for yours, too!